Utah State Aggies play in MWC Tournament against the Air Force Falcons | WTOP News

 Las Vegas; Wednesday, 4:30 p.m.
 EST

-BOTTOM LINE: The Utah State Aggies play in the MWC Tournament against the Air Force Falcons.
+BOTTOM LINE: The Utah State Aggies face the Air Force Falcons in the MWC Tournament.

 The Aggies are 9-6 on their home court.
-Utah State ranks second in the MWC with 25.8 defensive rebounds per game led by Justin Bean averaging 7.3.
+Utah State ranks fifth in college basketball with 17.8 assists per game.
+Rylan Jones leads the Aggies averaging 4.5.

-The teams square off for the third time this season.
-Utah State won the last matchup 73-46 on Feb.
-2. Brandon Horvath scored 17 to help lead Utah State to the victory, and Joseph Octave scored nine points for Air Force.
+The teams meet for the third time this season.
+Utah State won 73-46 in the last matchup on Feb.
+2. Brandon Horvath led Utah State with 17 points, and Joseph Octave led Air Force with nine points.

-TOP PERFORMERS: Bean is scoring 17.7 points per game with 9.8 rebounds and 2.7 assists for the Aggies.
-Horvath is averaging 10.9 points and 4.5 rebounds while shooting 54.7% over the last 10 games for Utah State.
+TOP PERFORMERS: Steven Ashworth is shooting 38.6% from beyond the arc with 1.8 made 3-pointers per game for the Aggies, while averaging 8.5 points and 3.5 assists.
+Justin Bean is averaging 11 points and 6.3 rebounds over the last 10 games for Utah State.

 A.J.
 Walker is averaging 14.6 points for the Falcons.
 Jake Heidbreder is averaging 8.5 points over the last 10 games for Air Force.